 The science clouds will benefit from the efficiencies of leveraging a common underlying eResearch cloud platform, while also supporting shared access across the domain cloud boundaries.
 It is also expected that the proposed science clouds will provide widely-accessible knowledge sharing platforms for supporting research-industry collaboration.

-On this page you will find regularly updated information on the development of the Australian Science Clouds and, in particular the Ecosystems Science Cloud, which TERN is leading the development of.
-Once developed, this page will also provide links to each of the three Science Clouds and showcase new data products and tools.
+On this page, you will find regularly updated information on the development of the Australian Science Clouds and, in particular, the Ecosystems Science Cloud (ecocloud), which TERN co-led the development of.

 Follow the link for more information on: